House system: Adoption by US K12 Schools

 House systems have gained increasing popularity in the United States, particularly over the past two decades.
 One of the most prominent examples of its early adoption in U.S. schools is the Ron Clark Academy, which has become widely known for using a house system to promote school spirit, positive behavior, and a sense of belonging.
 The school's success has inspired many others to adopt similar systems.

 Unlike the traditional British model, American schools often tailor their house systems to reflect local culture and community values.
 House names may reference regional icons, cultural themes, or school-specific values rather than historical figures or alumni.
 Additionally, the systems are often used to support behavior management and social-emotional learning, especially in K-12 settings.

-Public middle school before 2004

-Although this system is mostly associated with private K12 schools (such as Ron Clark Academy above), the public middle school of Danville, Pennsylvania formerly had a house system of sorts.
-The houses were known as "teams", and there were two houses or teams each for 6th graders, 7th graders, and 8th graders.
-This house system was abolished in 2004.

 Other uses

 The term "house system" is also used to refer to the residential college systems found in some US colleges and universities, such as Rice University, Caltech, Yale College, Harvard College, Notre Dame, and University of Chicago.
 These systems are based on the college systems of Oxford and Cambridge Universities in the United Kingdom, which in turn share many similarities with the house systems of British secondary schools.